mren36/b4hackmit19/README.md

 Aayush Notes --
 db.sql, app.py, eval.py copied from my lipoker project as an example of a minimal flask backend.

+frontend - do npm install then npm start

+---
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts